 |Company Tokens||0% (buy); 1.5% (sell)|

 The trading fees are similar to low-cost exchanges such as Binance, KuCoin and Phemex, but swapping between crypto and tokenized currencies charges a high 2.0% trading fee.
-While the spot trading fees on Currency.com are quite competitive compared to the larger crypto exchanges, there are no token discounts to reduce the fee further.
+While the spot trading fees on Currency.com are quite competitive compared to the larger crypto exchanges, there are no token discounts to reduce the crypto fees.
 In short, Currency.com is not the cheapest exchange for crypto trading.

 |Exchange||Trading Fee||Token Discounts|

 |Huobi||0.2%||Yes (10% - 65%)|

 Currency.com offers a mobile app for trading on the go, and it is available for Android and iOS devices (iPad and iPhone).
 Users can use the app to complete trades, make deposits and withdrawals, and contact customer support.
 Currency.com’s trading app has an overall 4.8/5 star rating on the Apple marketplace based on more than 2,900 reviews.
 The operation of the app was quite intuitive and responsive, however, it is not packed with features like some of the best crypto apps for beginners such as Crypto.com and Binance.

 There are a few complaints from users about identity verification and withdrawing funds from the app, but each complaint is responded to by a Currency.com customer service representative, which shows excellent customer service.